noobiept/notes/readme.md

 ## Note's width/height ##

-Change the note's dimensions (all of them).
+Change the note's dimensions (of all of them).

 ## How to generate the background color ##